harmoneer/taman/blog/first.md

 - Packaging & publishing to crates.io

 # 🌻 Closing Thoughts
-This first devlog sets the foundation for Focus Garden — the architecture, UI ideas, emoji plant design, and how stats will work.
+This first devlog sets the foundation for Taman — the architecture, UI ideas, emoji plant design, and how stats will work.
 The next entries will focus on implementing real charts, animations, and saving/loading reliable daily metrics.
 🌿 Grow your focus, grow your garden.